Volunteer in Morocco - Marrakech

 Please note, this schedule can vary depending on the particular project the volunteer in participating on.

 Volunteers are accommodated in a homestay where they will live with a local family and other volunteers.
 These families receive money from your program fee for support, food and board.
 It’s exciting to stay with a family, as this is an opportunity to learn the Moroccan way of life, meet local people, eat local food, speak the local language (Darija: the Moroccan Arabic dialect) and engage in the local customs and traditions.
 Living is basic, yet still comfortable, and most homestays have electricity and running water.
-Volunteers can expect to share a room with one or two other volunteers; however in some homestays volunteers have their own rooms.
+Volunteers can expect to share a room with two to four other volunteers; however in some homestays volunteers have their own rooms.
 It is important to note that Moroccan homes have a shared living environment in which Sdader’s (Moroccan couches) are used as beds within the homes while also used during the day for sitting and dining.
-Volunteers participating on the Amazigh/Berber Immersion and Agriculture projects stay in very basic homes located in the Atlas Mountains.
+Volunteers participating on the Amazigh Immersion and Agriculture projects stay in very basic homes located in the Atlas Mountains.
 During winter in the Atlas Mountain, you can expect very cold temperatures and we recommend packing a sleeping bag and additional layers to keep warm at night.